SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 that demand is the point in question.
 MMT does not deny methods *other* than taxes can drive demand, see Wray's latest readable book
 [“Making Money Work for Us”](https://www.goodreads.com/book/show/61723716-making-money-work-for-us) and the earlier [“Modern Money Primer”]() and [“Modern Money Theory 101: A reply to critics”](https://www.econstor.eu/bitstream/10419/110016/1/770835929.pdf).
-2. **Consolidated Government Framework** --- MMT analysis often consolidates central bank and treasury, even while acknowledging they have different functions and mandates.
+2. **Consolidated Government Framework** --- MMT analysis often consolidates Central Bank and Treasury, even while acknowledging they have different functions and mandates.
 Marc Lavoie this time, and Palley (again) are called upon as the critics.
 This is again a completely stupid critique.
 Firstly, MMT recognizes the separation of functions (monetary and fiscal policy).
 But consolidating governments is the correct